vmware-archive/react-starter/README.md

 gulp spec-app
 ```

-To run a Jasmine server (on port 8888)
+To run a Jasmine server (on port 8888):
 ```
 gulp jasmine
 ```
 The jasmine server will watch for file changes and update appropriately.
+Note that `gulp foreman` will start a jasmine server for you.

 The file `spec/app/components/hello_spec.js` is provided as an example test.